afanwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #
 **9-John_Doe** - THis script that sets ower to read, write and execute.
 THe group to read and execute only.
 THe others to only write and execute.
 #
+**10-mirror_permissions** - This script sets the permissions of the file hello the same as olleh’s mode.
+#
+**11-directory_permissions** - This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.i
+#
+**12-directories_permissions** - This script reates a directory called my_dir with permissions 751 in the working directory.
+#
+**13-change_group** - This script changes the group owner to school for the file hello.
+#